ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 The default limit for number of authorizations per block volume is 8.
 To increase the limit, contact your sales representative.

 ## How many volumes can be ordered?
 By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
-To increase your volume, contact your sales representative to increase your volumes.
+To increase your volume limit, contact your sales representative.

+## How many {{site.data.keyword.blockstorageshort}} volumes can be mounted to a host?
+That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.BluSoftlayer_full}} limits.
+Refer to your OS documentation for limits on the number of volumes that can be mounted.

 ## Is the allocated IOPS limit enforced by instance or by volume?
 IOPS is enforced at the volume level.
 Said differently, two hosts connected to a volume with 6000 IOPS share that 6000 IOPS.